What is Autophagy?

 Autophagy is the ultimate recycling system of the cell.
 The word comes from ancient Greek and means “eating of self” .
 Although its name might sound harmful, it appears to have longevity-promoting effects .

 What is autophagy?

 Autophagy is the way cells break down misbehaving or nonfunctional organelles and proteins in the cell [1,2].
 This means that autophagy can consume organelles, such as mitochondria, peroxisomes, and the endoplasmic reticulum .

 Mitochondria are the power plants of your cells that convert nutrients into cellular energy.
 Peroxisomes are small, membrane-enclosed organelles that contain enzymes involved in various metabolic reactions.
 The endoplasmic reticulum is a network of membranous tubules in the cytoplasm.
 It acts as a transportation system in the cell, and has many other important functions such as protein folding.
 It usually has ribosomes attached and is involved in protein and lipid synthesis.

 Aberrant proteins and organelles, if left unchecked, could damage the cell.
 At the very least, they can fail to perform their needed functions .
 One good example of this is dysfunctional mitochondria.
-Autophagy can selectively remove aberrant mitochondria that have no membrane potential.
+Autophagy can selectively remove dysfunctional mitochondria that have no membrane potential.
 If not removed, these mitochondria can release reactive oxygen species, which can promote death by apoptosis .
 Mitochondrial dysfunction is thought to be one of the nine reasons we age.

 Autophagy is also one way our cells deal with energy shortages .
 For example, after a period of fasting, a body’s cells will respond by breaking down some of their organelles and proteins for energy.

 Finally, autophagy is a recycling mechanism.
 During autophagy, proteins and organelles go through catabolism.
 This is a process that breaks them down into amino acids and other small components.
 These small components are recycled to create new proteins and organelles [1, 2].

 How does autophagy work?

 If a cell has a misfolded protein, before it can be broken down or digested, it needs to be separated off from everything else.
 If this were not the case, the proteases (proteins that break down other proteins) would sabotage the cell by breaking down both healthy and dysfunctional parts haphazardly.